Digital divide in South Korea: Education

 Education is the most relevant part of income in Korea.
-Children of lower income earners have fewer educational opportunities than higher incom earners.
+Children of lower income earners have fewer educational opportunities than higher income earners.
 For this reason, the children of the low educated are more likely to be a low educated students than those of highly educated people, and this phenomenon leads to a vicious cycle of social inequality.
 Because the information era is built on capitalism, this vicious circle is likely to lead to current society as well.
 Education is an important reason of digital divide.
 Without education on information society, it leads to poverty of information which causes to the economic discrimination.
 Most of all, considering the characteristics of knowledge which is explosively expanding, if education cannot keep up with the pace of the informational change, it can cause education gap to be more severe.
 In order to solve this problem, continuous education is much more required rather than short term education.

+Age

+Age is the largest factor of digital divide in South Korea.
+Older people, specifically the elderly, are placed at a higher disadvantage compared to the younger generation.
+With the constant upgrades in technological devices, in which most of them have new features included, the elderly struggle to keep up with these new changes.
+Additionally, people are bound to acquire new technological skills to be able to utilize the new features of technological devices.
+However, the elderly fall behind on their technological skill development since they are not quick enough to learn and adapt.
+With these two issues, the elderly find themselves unable or less likely to enjoy communicating with others and looking up information via the technological devices.